 Day 13: Sunday 31 October, Armidale – Sydney

-We depart Armidale early this morning for our return journey by train to Sydney.
-The representation of nature’s beauty and power in the New England District is conveyed in Judith Wright’s poem Train Journey.
-We are scheduled to arrive in Sydney at 1639hrs, where our tour officially ends.
+We depart Armidale this morning for our return journey to Sydney.
+We are scheduled to arrive in Sydney at approximately 1639hrs, where our tour officially ends.
 B